Larry the Cable Guy: Early life

 Dan Whitney was born in Nebraska to Tom and Shirley Whitney, and grew up on an 80-acre farm outside Pawnee City, Nebraska.
 His father was a Christian minister.
 When he was 16, his family moved to West Palm Beach, Florida.
 Whitney attended high school at The King's Academy in West Palm Beach, Florida, from the late 1970s through 1980 where his father was the elementary school principal.
 He graduated from Berean Christian School in West Palm Beach in 1982 where he played football.
 He went to college at Baptist University of America in Georgia, and the University of Nebraska–Lincoln.
 He majored in drama and speech.
 He credits his roommates from Texas and Georgia for inspiring his Southern accent impression.
 He dropped out after his junior year after trying his hand at comedy.

 Career

 Radio career

 Whitney started his career in radio in the early 1990s when he made regular radio appearances on the nationally syndicated program, The Ron and Ron Show, as well as other radio shows such as The Bob & Tom Show, Wakin' Up with the Wolf on WPDH, The Chris Baker Show on KDGE and KEZO's The Todd and Tyler Radio Empire in Omaha, Nebraska, as well as the Kirk, Mark, and Lopez morning show on WIYY in Baltimore, Maryland.
 He was also a frequent guest on The Johnny Dare Morning Show on 98.9/KQRC, Kansas City, Missouri.

-He also appeared on WJRR in Orlando, Florida.
+He also appeared on WJRR in Orlando Florida.
+He was also on the WHTQ 96.5 morning show in Orlando Florida.
 He was brought to New England on Greg and the Morning Buzz on WHEB 100.3 and WGIR-FM 101.1 in Portsmouth and Manchester, New Hampshire, respectively, doing two commentaries a week.